goincrypto/cryptocom-exchange/README.md

 - **0.3** - added websocket support for public endpoints and supports `sign=True` for private endpoints
 - **0.2.1** - fixed order_id in `get_order` func, still preparing for stable release
 - **0.2** - moved to new API v2, except for websockets

+### TODO
+- Sync pairs automatically
+- Move project to poetry
+- Add CD to PYPI for auto releases

 ### Donation